phpv8/dockerfiles/php-v8/README.md

 ## Usage

-While this image is supposed to be a service image, you can give a try to `d8` shell by running `docker run -it pinepain/php-v8 "php test.php"`
+While this image is supposed to be a service image, you can give a try to `d8` shell by running `docker run -it pinepain/php-v8 bash -c "php test.php"`

 ## Purpose